-SUMMARY: The U.S. Army Corps of Engineers (USACE) has made available the East Lake Tohopekaliga Drawdown and Habitat Enhancement (East Lake Toho) Final Environmental Impact Statement (Final EIS) to the public.
+SUMMARY: The U.S. Army Corps of Engineers (USACE) has made available the East Lake Tohopekaliga Drawdown and Habitat Enhancement (East Lake Toho) Draft Environmental Impact Statement (Draft EIS) for public review and comment.
 This action concerns a permit application received by the Department of the Army (DA) from Florida Fish & Wildlife Conservation Commission (FWC) for activities associated with FWC’s proposed drawdown of East Lake Toho, and removal of vegetation and organic material, to improve habitat conditions for fish and wildlife.
 This activity is regulated through USACE, pursuant to Section 404 of the Clean Water Act (33 United States Code [U.S.C.] § 1344), Section 10 of the Rivers and Harbors Act of 1899 (33 U.S.C. § 403) and Section 14 of the Rivers and Harbors Act of 1899 (33 U.S.C § 408).
 Additional authority is provided in 33 C.F.R. § 222.5, Water Control Management.
-The East Lake Toho Final EIS will be used to inform the public and agency decision-makers of FWC’s East Lake Toho Project alternatives and effects on the quality of the human environment.
+The East Lake Toho Draft EIS will be used to inform the public and agency decision-makers of FWC’s East Lake Toho Project alternatives and effects on the quality of the human environment.

-Information concerning the East Lake Toho Final EIS will be available electronically at two on-line locations:
+NOTICE OF AVAILABILITY (NOA): The East Lake Toho Draft EIS will be available electronically at two on-line locations:

-A hardcopy of the East Lake Toho Final EIS will also be available at the Cocoa Permits Section office (letterhead address) and St. Cloud Civic Center (3001 17th St., St. Cloud, FL 34769).
+A hardcopy of the East Lake Toho Draft EIS will also be available at the Cocoa Permits Section office and St. Cloud Civic Center (3001 17th St., St. Cloud, FL 34769).

-ADDRESSES: Comments may be submitted by mail or hand-delivered to: Jeffrey S. Collins, U.S. Army Corps of Engineers, Cocoa Permits Section, 400 High Point Drive, Suite 600, Cocoa, FL 32926.
-Comments may also be submitted by email to: firstname.lastname@example.org.
-All comments should include “East Lake Tohopekaliga Final EIS Comments” in the subject line.
+ADDRESSES: The public meeting will be held at Osceola Heritage Park, 1875 Silver Spur Lane, Kissimmee, FL 34744.
+Comments may be submitted by mail or hand-delivered to: Jeffrey S. Collins, U.S. Army Corps of Engineers, Cocoa Permits Section, 400 High Point Drive, Suite 600, Cocoa, FL 32926.
+Comments may also be submitted by email to: email@example.com.
+All comments should include "East Lake Tohopekaliga Draft EIS Comments" in the subject line.

-FOR FURTHER INFORMATION CONTACT: Questions about the Proposed Action and East Lake Toho Final EIS should be directed to Mr. Collins by telephone at (321) 504-3771 or by email: email@example.com
+FOR FURTHER INFORMATION CONTACT: Questions about the Proposed Action and East Lake Toho Draft EIS should be directed to Mr. Collins by telephone at (321) 504-3771 or by email: firstname.lastname@example.org.

 Public Disclosure Statement: If you wish to comment, you may mail or email your comments as indicated under the ADDRESSES section of this notice.
 Before including your address, phone number, email address, or any other personal identifying information in your comment, you should be aware that your entire comment, including your personal identifying information, may be made available to the public at any time.
 While you can request that your personal identifying information be withheld from public review; however, it cannot guaranteed that we will be able to do so.